nuejs/www/blog/tailwind-misinformation-engine/index.md

     text-white"> Button </button>

-The obvious question, one shall not ask: How is this wall of code more maintainable than a single semantic class name like "primary"?
+I have many questions about this:

-Do I need another wall of code for the white button?
-YES.
-This one I knew myself, because a semantic class name like "secondary" is hard to maintain.
+Most importantly: how is this wall of text more maintainable than a class name like "primary"?

-Also: is there a limit to this?
-When can I use @apply to clean that up?
-After 100 statements?
-Is 1000 statements per element still legit?
+Do I need another wall for the white button?

-Anyone?
+Also: are there any limits to the utility-first workflow?
+When can I use @apply to clean things up?
+After 50 expressions?
+100 expressions?
+1000?

 ### "Modeled after HTML"
-To blur the line between semantic HTML and the utility-first workflow, Catalyst introduced a new markup language that separates ("dependency directs") the class soup behind React components.
-Here's an example:
+Another major feature in Catalyst was a new markup language that separates all the language literals behind React components.
+Here's a dialog example using [Catalyst components](//catalyst.tailwindui.com/docs):

 [code numbered="1"]
   <Dialog>